GWC-VT/IntroMLWorkshop/README.md

 ## Open in Colab
 1. Click the file you want to follow along with
-2. Click "Open in Colab"
+2. Click download
-3. IMPORTANT: Click File -> Save a copy in Drive.
-If you edit the main copy, you won't be able to save your changes!
+3. Go to Google Colab: https://colab.research.google.com/
+4. When prompted to open a notebook, click "upload" and upload the file you just downloaded.